Exhibit on the Third Floor of Hillman Library of Japanese Woodblock Prints

 Thanks to the generous donation of Pitt alumni Barry and Elizabeth Rosensteel, this collection is now home to 300 Ukiyo-e woodblock prints.
 This exhibit presents a series of prints by famous Edo period artists such as Utagawa, Ichirakutei, Katsukawa, and Totoya depicting portraits of Kabuki actors (yakusha-e) and women (bijinga).
 It also includes a set of privately published prints (sumimono), which were popular among wealthy merchants.

 Selections from the George A. Romero Archival Collection features props, publicity, and production materials from across the career of George A. Romero, an independent horror filmmaker best known for Night of the Living Dead.
 Materials document both some of his most famous films as well as unrealized projects.
+Materials from the Horror Scripts and Ephemera Collection, Joe Kane “Phantom of the Movies” Collection, and periodicals collection are also on display.

 Contact Us